 Reading Recovery in Canada

-First introduced in the provinces of Ontario and Nova Scotia in 1988, Reading Recovery expanded across Canada and is now implemented in 5 provinces and in the Yukon Territory
+First introduced in the province of Ontario in 1988, Reading Recovery expanded across Canada and is now implemented in 5 provinces and in the Yukon Territory

-Reading Recovery in Canada operates under the Canadian Institute of Reading Recovery (CIRR) on three levels: schools, districts, and regional divisions.
+Reading Recovery in Canada operates under the Canadian Institute of Reading Recovery (CIRR) on three levels: schools, districts, and regions.
 The CIRR oversees and supports the operations of Reading Recovery, including training, ongoing professional development, and upholding the standards and guidelines.

 Four regions are responsible for Reading Recovery across Canada: the Atlantic Region in Nova Scotia; the Central Region in Thornill, Ontario; the Western Region in Winnipeg, Manitoba; and the Mountain Pacific Region in Vancouver, British Columbia.

 Each region is responsible for providing the year-long training of teacher leaders, offering ongoing professional development to teachers and teacher leaders, overseeing the work in teacher training centres and schools and working with district administrators in the analysis of data in order to strengthen implementation.